RNZAF Base Ohakea: Civilian functions

 On 29 January 2017, an Emirates Airbus A380 was diverted to RNZAF Base Ohakea due to a Singapore Airlines Airbus A380 blocking the main runway at Auckland International Airport because of a landing gear malfunction.
 The Emirates A380 was refuelled by RNZAF fuel tankers and departed for Auckland.
 This was the first time an A380 has landed at Ohakea.

 Ohakea has been the subject of a feasibility study into mixed-use military and civilian freight capability, which has included lengthening the main runway to accommodate the Boeing 747.

+Blokart

+In 2022 the Manawatū Blokart Club based in nearby Sanson hosted the Blokarting 2022 World Championships.
+The 5 day event saw two days at the Sanson blokart track and three days held on the airfield tarmac at Ohakea.

 Motor racing

 The Ohakea Airfield was used as a temporary motor racing circuit, predominantly in the 1950s.
 A 5.6-kilometre track hosted the inaugural New Zealand Grand Prix in 1950, while a shorter 3.5-kilometre circuit hosted the Ohakea Trophy from 1951 to 1956 and further national meetings from 1959 to 1962.
 The circuit was reopened for historic events in the 1980s.